Automattic/phpcs-neutron-standard/README.md

 A common WordPress pattern is to pass a site ID or a user ID into a function that manipulates site or user data; then that function will query the database to get the data it needs to use.

 The problem with this pattern is that it turns what might be a pure data-manipulation function into a non-pure function with a dependency on the database.
 Pure functions are much easier to test, easier to move around, and often easier to understand.
+Passing an ID also may cause a single chain of function calls to make the same database call many times, once for each function which needs access to the data, leading to large performance issues.

 It's often possible to fetch the data from the database first (possibly in a separate function) and then inject the entire object into the function that manipulates it.
 This makes it so that the functions each do only one thing, increasing readability and decreasing dependencies.

 ## Composition Roots

-**New code SHOULD NOT instantiate objects except for data objects and inside functions whose sole purpose is to instantiate classes (so-called "factories").**
+**New code SHOULD NOT instantiate objects except for value objects.**

 **New code SHOULD instantiate objects in as few places as possible.**